ashwinreddy/blog/_notes/Public/Works/Hamlet.md

 ---
 title: "Hamlet"
 tags: book
+feed: show
 ---

 _The Tragedy of Hamlet, Prince of Denmark_ is an English [[Tragedy]] by [[Shakespeare]].
-One of his longest and most complex plays, it has been an enduring staple of English literature and literary criticism.
-The critic Harold Bloom calls the play "Poem Unlimited," which comes from Polonius, a character in the play.
+One of his longest and most complex plays, it has been an enduring staple of English [[Literature]] and [[Literary criticism]].
+The critic Harold Bloom calls the play "Poem Unlimited," a phrase which comes from Polonius, a character in the play.

 _Hamlet_ is a story about a troubled family.
 The father, king Hamlet, has mysteriously died, leaving uncle Claudius to take the throne and marry the mother Gertrude.
 The son, prince Hamlet, has a clear call to action here.
 But what makes Hamlet interesting and frustrating is his inability to act: his intellect, his seeming awareness that he is in a play, his self-reflexivity all get in the way.
-He may be the first individual.
+He may be the first modern individual.

 To avoid detection by Claudius, Hamlet also pretends to be mad.
 It is a perennial question whether Hamlet is indeed mad or only putting on an act.
-In Saxo Grammaticus's _Gesta Danorum_, which contains the basic story of Amleth (his original name), Hamlet's madness is only an act. _[The Northman](https://www.imdb.com/title/tt11138512/)_ is a sibling work to _Hamlet_ because it derives from _[[Gesta Danorum]]_.
+In Saxo Grammaticus's _[[Gesta Danorum]]_, which contains the basic story of Amleth (his original name), Hamlet's madness is only an act.
+Incidentally, _[The Northman](https://www.imdb.com/title/tt11138512/)_ is a sibling work to _Hamlet_ because it derives from that book.

-There's influence of the [[Stoic]]s and a good dose of [[Existentialism]] in it as well as connections to the Protestant Reformation in it.
+There's influence of the [[Stoic]]s and a good dose of [[Existentialism]] in it as well as connections to the Protestant Reformation in it (see [[Technologies of the Self]]).

 ## Sources